 We make no promises that the images will be similar to those you might have seen elsewhere, or that we can always meet everyone’s expectations.

-A 4D ultrasound represents the difference between still photography (3D) and video.
+A 4D/5D ultrasound represents the difference between still photography (3D) and video.
 Through this revolutionary technology your baby’s 3D image is continuously updated providing you with live action.
 In reality this means that, for the first time, you can watch your baby smiling, sucking its thumb, yawning and stretching as it happens and in colour.
+5D live scans add another level of clarity and detail for exceptional images.

-If you plan on having only one 4D Ultrasound examination, we would recommend having a scan performed between the 25th and 38th week of the pregnancy.
-However, excellent images of your baby can be obtained anytime after about 22 weeks of pregnancy.
+If you plan on having only one 4D/5D live Ultrasound , we would recommend having a scan performed between the 25th and 38th week of the pregnancy.
+However, excellent images of your baby can be obtained anytime during your pregnancy.

-Many mothers have more than one 4D Ultrasound and have a range of images to enjoy from their second and third trimesters as well.
+Many mothers have more than one 4D/5D live Ultrasound throughut their pregnancy and have a range of images to enjoy from their second and third trimesters as well.

 We appreciate that this is a very exciting occasion for you and your family, and being flexible with our appointments not only allows us to show different aspects and features of your baby but gives you more time to relax in our non-clinical atmosphere, and for you to fully appreciate your Early Image experience.

 Absolutely!
-We are a mother centered, family friendly environment.
-This is truly a family affair and each location can comfortably handle six to eight adults.
+We are a family friendly environment.
+This is truly a family affair and we can comfortably handle eight to ten adults.

-Our beautifully designed ultrasound viewing rooms have sofas and wall mounted plasma screens to enhance the viewing experience of the baby and some locations provide toys and play-space for younger siblings.
+Our beautifully designed ultrasound viewing rooms have sofas and wall mounted plasma screens to enhance the viewing experience of the baby and a playroom full of toys for younger siblings and family members.

 No. While you should be well hydrated, unlike a traditional hospital ultrasound scan there is no need to have a full bladder before you attend.
 You can relax and enjoy the experience without any discomfort.